-If you’re a SaaS startup, “products sold” should factor in items like:
+If you’re a SaaS startup, your cost of goods sold (COGS) should factor in items like:

-Any third party apps you need to run your business
+Any third-party apps or software you need to run your business

 Customer success costs

 You might notice that some companies, even global giants, are running tiny (or even negative) gross margins.
 This is usually done on purpose as part of their growth strategy.
-Amazon, for example ran at negative margins for over a decade and is only barely scraping into positive digits now at 3.8% – compared to 45% for Facebook.
+Amazon, for example ran at negative margins for over a decade – compared to 45% for Facebook.

 What is net margin?

-Net margin, also known as “net profit margin,” is a metric that measures how much of a company’s net income, or profit, is generated from revenue.
+Net margin, also known as net profit margin, measures how much of a company’s net income, or profit, is generated from revenue.
 Net profit margin is defined as the percentage of revenue that is turned into profit after all expenses.

-Again, this varies by industry and you can compare your net profit margin percentage to your competitors to gauge how well you’re doing.
-The higher your net margin is in comparison to the average figures, the better it is for your business.
+Again, this varies by industry, and you can compare your net profit margin percentage to your competitors to gauge how well you’re doing.
+The higher your net margin is relative to comparable averages, the better it is for your business.